Astronomaly at scale: searching for anomalies amongst 4 million galaxies: Results

-Figure \ref{fig: UMAP of evaluation set} presents a UMAP plot for the evaluation set, where all sources were labelled and could therefore be classified into different ``classes'' based on their scores.
-The most prevalent class, represented by a Score of 1, typically includes ``normal'' galaxies with no specific interest.
+Fig. \ref{fig: UMAP of evaluation set} presents a UMAP plot for the evaluation set, where all sources were labelled and could therefore be classified into different `classes' based on their scores.
+The most prevalent class, represented by a Score of 1, typically includes `normal' galaxies with no specific interest.
 All other classes formed distinct sub-clusters within the UMAP plot, showing minimal overlap with each other.
 Of special interest are the classes associated with artefacts (Score 0) and the most interesting anomalies (Score 5).
 These two classes display dense clusters, and the artefacts are notably well-separated from all other sources.
 First, this demonstrates the capability of image representations to effectively extract features that distinguish classes from one another.
 Secondly, this offers valuable insights into the challenges encountered when using iForest as a standalone anomaly detection method.
 The interesting anomalies are located on the edge of the overall structure of the plot, but the artefacts are much more likely to be detected as anomalies by iForest given the position and distance of their sub-cluster.
 These sub-clusters highlight the importance of AL algorithms, which identify these regions of interest in the feature space and are crucial for eliminating artefacts.

-The feature space in Figure \ref{fig: UMAP of evaluation set} is markedly different from that of \citet{Walmsley_2022}, where most of the interesting anomalies were deep in the centre of the plot.
-This is likely due to the fact that the Galaxy Zoo data represents a specific subset of DECaLS with very different properties.
-This explains why iForest, combined with the NS algorithm, works well here but failed to find interesting anomalies in the Galaxy Zoo data with the CNN-based features.
+The feature space in Fig. \ref{fig: UMAP of evaluation set} is markedly different from that of Walmsley et al. \citeyearpar{Walmsley_2022}, where most of the interesting anomalies were deep in the centre of the plot.
+This is likely due to the fact that the Galaxy Zoo data represent a specific subset of DECaLS with very different properties.
+The Galaxy Zoo data set is well curated and subject to more restrictive magnitude cuts, among other criteria, resulting in the selection of galaxies that are well-resolved in general.
+This results in a very different structure in the feature space which explains why iForest, combined with the NS algorithm, worked well here but failed to find interesting anomalies in the Galaxy Zoo data with the CNN-based features.

 All of these classes are interspersed among the common sources, those with a Score of 1, indicating that it is quite diverse and contains features common with all of the other classes.
 The class with a Score of 3 is closest to the interesting anomalies, which is likely due to the similarities between spiral galaxies with moderately interesting morphologies (which constitute most of the Score 3 class) and the galaxy merger candidates in the Score 5 class.
 The Score 4 class contains too few sources to draw clear observations about it.